Safety and health in the workplace

 Answer the questions online!

-Halmeri questions can also be answered electronically in the occupational safety and health e-service.
-For more information, see the page E-service pilot.
+The questions in Halmeri are answered electronically in the occupational safety and health e-service.

 Use of Halmeri in the context of inspections